 Step 3 of 4 — Create your relationships

 In step 2, you created the custom fields you want to have in your records.
-Creating relationships between your records is a lot like setting up those custom fields.
+Creating relationships between your objects is a lot like setting up those custom fields.
 These settings let you add information from one record to another related record.
 You choose where your data will live and what labels you want to use.

-1. Click New Relationsip.
+- Click New Relationship.

-2. Select the relationship you’d like to set up, where you’d like your data to be stored, and add the label you’d like to add to that section or field.
+- Select the relationship you’d like to set up, where you’d like your data to be stored, and add the label you’d like to add to that section or field.

-3. Click Save.
+- Click Save.

-4. Repeat steps one through three if you’d like to set up another relationship.
+- Repeat steps one through three if you’d like to set up another relationship.
 Otherwise click Next.

 Let’s unpack this “Pets” custom object example to understand what each of these fields mean.